DaleMargel/SParser/Readme.md

 Additional Sparser features:

-- **Zero dependency:** it is single file with no external dependencies.
-- **Small:** it is less than 8k unminified and unzipped, and under 2k minimized and zipped.
+- **Small:** it is a 7.2k zero-dependency library that minifies/zips to 1.6k.
-- **Hackable:** the code is simple enough understand, hack and debug as needed.
+- **Hackable:** the code is simple enough understand and change the parts that you don't like.
 - **Powerful:** Sparser is written in (a lower level of) itself!

 ## Overview